bmuschko/gradle-cargo-plugin/README.md

 ## FAQ

+**I want to automatically assemble my project's artifact when executing a Cargo deployment task.**

+The task `cargoRunLocal` does not automatically depend on the `assemble` task.
+The reason behind that is that you might not want to deploy your project's artifact or your project does not generate a WAR or EAR file.
+Instead you might want to deploy one or more external artifacts.
+If your workflow looks like "compile the code", "generate the artifact" and "deploy" then you make a Cargo deployment task depends on the `assemble` task.
+Here's one example:

+    cargoRunLocal.dependsOn assemble

 **I would like to deploy multiple artifacts to my container.
 How do I do that?**

 You would specify each artifact in a separate `deployable` closure.
 Each of the closures should assign a unique URL context.